-The professional development committee is generally responsible for creating and monitoring the overall faculty professional development requirements for all faculty, regardless of the modality in which the faculty member teaches.
-This committee should work closely with the distance or online education committee to ensure that faculty professional development requirements include appropriate standards for professional development for distance education instructors, including flex requirements for colleges on flexible calendars, and that these recommendations are forwarded to the local academic senate for review and action.
-Depending on local process, the professional development committee may also work closely with a distance education coordinator or other individuals to ensure that adequate and relevant professional development be provided in on-ground and online formats for faculty who teach online or hybrid sections.
+The professional development committee is responsible for developing the overall faculty professional development requirements for all faculty, regardless of the modality in which the faculty member teaches.
+This committee should work closely with the distance/online education committee to ensure that faculty professional development requirements include the requirements for professional development for distance education instructors, including flex time requirements for colleges on flexible calendars, and that these recommendations are forwarded to the local academic senate for review and action.
+Depending on local process, the professional development committee may also work closely with a Distance Education Coordinator or other individuals to ensure that adequate and relevant professional development be provided in on-ground and online formats for faculty who teach online or hybrid sections.